garagehive/garagehive.github.io/docs/garagehive-data-export-to-garagehive.md

       ![](media/dragon-2000.png)

-Contact Dragon 2000 support team for the data export.
+If you want to export data from Dragon 2000, contact their support team and request them to provide you with the necessary data export from your system in universally readable formats, such as CSV or XML.

 [Go back to top](#top)